-- Provide advice and support to other staff on child welfare and child protection matters - Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children, including completing Early Help assessments

-- Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Have a good understanding of sexual violence, sexual harassment and harmful sexual behaviour and the associated risks
+- Take part in strategy discussions and inter-agency meetings and/or support other staff to do so - Contribute to the assessment of children, including completing Early Help assessments - Refer suspected cases, as appropriate, to the relevant body (local authority children's social care, Channel programme, Disclosure and Barring Service, and/or police), and support staff who make such referrals directly - Have a good understanding of sexual violence, sexual harassment and harmful sexual behaviour and the associated risks

+6.5.3.
 The DSL will also:

-- Keep the Principal/Headteacher informed of any issues - Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Discuss the local response to sexual violence and sexual harassment with police and local authority children's social care colleagues to prepare the school's policies - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search - Promote the educational outcomes of children with a social worker and other children deemed vulnerable.

-The full responsibilities of the DSL and deputy can be found in KCSIE and are set out in the job description.
+- Keep the Principal/Headteacher informed of any issues - Liaise with local authority case managers and designated officers for child protection concerns as appropriate - Be confident that they know what local specialist support is available to support all children involved (including victims and alleged perpetrators) in sexual violence and sexual harassment, and be confident as to how to access this support - Be aware that children must have an 'appropriate adult' to support and help them in the case of a police investigation or search - Promote the educational outcomes of children with a social worker and other children deemed vulnerable - Take lead responsibility for safeguarding and child protection, including the monitoring and local management of online safety and understanding the Trust wide filtering and monitoring systems and processes in place - Ensure staff are supported during the referrals processes and provide support to staff to consider how safeguarding, welfare and educational outcomes are linked - Keep detailed, accurate, secure written records of concerns and referrals, and understand the purpose of this record-keeping - 6.5.4.
+The full responsibilities of the DSL and deputy DSL role(s) can be found in the statutory guidance: Keeping Children Safe In Education, and are set out in their job description.